BIGJRA/BIGJRA.github.io/reborn.md

 You can find a hidden *Revive*.

-## Neo Jasper Ward and Malchous Forest
+## Neo Jasper Ward & Malchous Forest

 That wraps up Peridot, so head into Neo Jasper Ward.